Submarine Commander: Gameplay

 The game opens displaying the control console, whose square middle section shows a map of the Mediterranean with your current location displayed as a white cross and the locations of enemy ships as black dots.
 Various status details are shown in the two rectangular areas on either side of the map.
 Forward movement is controlled by the number keys, 1 for slow and 9 for maximum.
 On the surface the submarine moves more rapidly and recharges its batteries and air supply.
-The joystick provide directional control through the rudders and dive planes.
-This is a slow process, turning the ship right around in a 360 degree circle takes considerable time even at full speed.
+The joystick provides directional control through the rudders and dive planes.
+This is a slow process, turning the ship around in a 360-degree circle takes considerable time even at full speed.

 The main display in the center can be switched between three modes, the map, a sonar display, and the periscope.
 Typically a mission proceeds by starting on the map display while surfaced, and chasing down one of the convoys.
-When one is sighted, announced by a bonging sound, the player dives the submarine to attack depth and continues the approach using the sonar display.
+When one is sighted, announced by a bonging sound, the player lowers the submarine to attack depth and continues the approach using the sonar display.
 Once the range has closed, they raise the periscope and attack the ships with the torpedoes.
 The periscope shows ships if they are within one mile and the submarine is above 50 feet depth.

 There are four types of ships in the convoys; oil tankers, cargo ships, destroyers and patrol boats.
 All of the ships are armed with at least one gun, and will fire on a surfaced submarine.
 If the submarine is underwater, the destroyers and patrol boats will attack, while the tankers and cargo ships attempt to flee.
 Successful attacks cause damage to the ship, which repairs slowly over time.
 The game ends when the air runs out, the hull reaches damage level 9, there are no torpedoes or fuel left, or all the convoys have been destroyed.
 The game then assigns a score based on various factors.

 The game features nine difficulty levels, which change the number and makeup of the convoys, along with consumables.
 At the lowest level there are five convoys and the player has 80 torpedoes, 250 fuel and battery that holds a charge of 70.
 At the highest level, 9, there are 9 convoys, 40 torpedoes, 140 fuel and a battery that can be charged to 30.
 In levels 7 through 9, more than one torpedo may be needed to sink a ship.